Types of Rooms in 5-Star Hotels

 • Presidential Suites

 One of the most common types of room at any hotel is the single.
 Typically, this means that the room has one bed meant for one person or a couple, but it doesn't necessarily mean that the room is small.
 In fact, some hotels may offer larger rooms than others, depending on the size of the hotel itself.
-Often a single room is occupied by those traveling for business or those traveling alone who are not planning on staying for an extended period of time and don't need a lot of extra space.
+Guests traveling alone or for business commonly occupy single rooms if they need short-term accommodations and not a lot of extra space.
 They're usually alone in the room and are using the space primarily for the purposes of sleeping and getting ready to go out.

-Studio rooms are a bit more flexible than most other types of rooms and often are a bit less pricey, especially when staying in a 5-star hotel.
+Studio rooms are a bit more flexible than other room types and often more affordable, especially when staying in a 5-star hotel.
 Studios are smaller than doubles but larger than twins.
-They typically have only one bed, but that bed can be converted into a couch when it's not time for sleep.
+They typically have one bed that can also function as a couch outside of sleeping hours.
 Depending on the hotel, it may also have a kitchenette with a small fridge and stove for cooking.
 A studio room is perfect for those looking for a cheaper option or for someone who's looking to stay for a longer period of time and wants the amenities of a small apartment.

-A deluxe room is one of the most popular choices of guests staying in 5-star hotels because of its comfort and supply of amenities, without being too over-the-top or expensive.
+A deluxe room is one of the most popular choices of guests staying in 5-star hotels it offers comfort and amenities without being too over-the-top or expensive.
 It has at least two beds which can fit up to four people so is perfect for those traveling in a group or for small families.
 A living space is also provided which includes a table and chairs and tea and coffee makers with ample supplies.
 A minibar may also be included.
-Deluxe rooms are similar to double rooms but are more spacious and generally maintain more amenities and higher quality furniture.
+Deluxe rooms are similar to double rooms but are more spacious and generally maintain more amenities and higher-quality furniture.

 If your hotel is located in a picturesque destination, many of your guests may find it important that their room provides a great view of the surrounding area.
 Not every room at a 5-star hotel has a fantastic view of the city or countryside, which means hoteliers can place a premium on the ones that do.
 Offering guests the option to select a room with a view can be a great source of ancillary revenue for all types of hotels, but this is especially the case for luxury properties.